 Estonia

 You’d better have a big appetite if you plan to spend New Year’s Eve in Estonia.
-There, one tradition involves eating seven, nine or twelve times on the day, as these are all lucky numbers in Estonia.
+There, one New Year’s tradition involves eating seven, nine or twelve times on the day, as these are all lucky numbers in Estonia.
 For every meal consumed, you apparently gain the strength of that many men for the following year!
 Luckily, some food should be left behind for the spirits of ancestors who visit on the day.

 Finland